TDtObj Delphi ActiveX Reference Documentation

 Importing the Chilkat ActiveX into Delphi

-Important: Whenever upgrading to a new version of Chilkat, make sure to re-imported ActiveX DLL into Delphi to regenerate the files described below.
+Important: When upgrading to a new version of Chilkat, make sure to re-imported ActiveX DLL into Delphi to regenerate the files described below.

 Two things are required to use an ActiveX in Delphi: